Douglas Bay Horse Tramway

 Horse trams operate between April and November.
-The 2017 timetable can be downloaded from this page.

 Go Explore cards are accepted for travel on all horse tram services.
 These offer great value for money unlimited travel for 1, 3, 5 or 7 consecutive days on all our bus and heritage railway services.

 Single journey horse tram tickets are £3 for adults and £2 per child or £10 for a family of two adults and up to three children.